sumibi-yakitori/sumibi-yakitori/hid.md

 **ELECOM M-CAD01UBBK**

 ![M-CAD01UBBK](https://m.media-amazon.com/images/I/71xStNk1RFL._AC_SL200_.jpg)
-- It has an Omron micro switch.
+- It has OMRON micro switches.
 - It does not feel bad to hold.
 - Some DCC tool operations also require both a middle button click and wheel operation, so if you have the time to replace the switch on a regular mouse to create the ideal mouse,